-Third Quarter 2017 Highlights and Subsequent Events
+2017 Highlights and Accomplishments

-- Modified funds from operations, as defined by the Investment Program Association, or the IPA, attributable to controlling interest, or MFFO, equaled \$25.7 million for the quarter ended Sept.
-30, 2017, representing year-over-year growth of approximately 6 percent compared to \$24.2 million during the third quarter 2016.
-Funds from operations, as defined by the National Association of Real Estate Investment Trusts, or NAREIT, attributable to controlling interest, or FFO, equaled \$27.7 million during the third quarter 2017, representing year-over-year growth of approximately 137 percent versus third quarter 2016 FFO of \$11.7 million.
-Year-over-year growth in FFO is primarily due to the capitalization of direct acquisition-related costs in connection with the purchase of the company's properties in 2017 compared to expensing such costs in connection with the purchase of the company's properties in 2016, in accordance with accounting principles generally accepted in the United States of America, or GAAP.
-(Please see financial reconciliation tables and notes at the end of this release for more information regarding MFFO and FFO.) - Net income during the third quarter 2017 was \$4.5 million, compared to a net loss of \$(56.4) million during the third quarter 2016.
-Net operating income, or NOI, totaled \$55.4 million for the quarter ended Sept.
-30, 2017, representing an increase of approximately 3 percent over third quarter 2016
+- Modified funds from operations, as defined by the Investment Program Association, or IPA, attributable to controlling interest, or MFFO, equaled approximately \$12.9 million for the year ended Dec.
+31, 2017, representing exponential year-over-year growth compared to MFFO of approximately \$287,000 for the year ended Dec.
+31, 2016.
+MFFO during the fourth quarter 2017 equaled approximately \$4.9 million, representing approximately 457 percent growth compared to MFFO of approximately \$884,000 during the same period in 2016.
+Funds from operations, as defined by the National Association of Real Estate Investment Trusts, or NAREIT, attributable to controlling interest, or FFO, equaled approximately \$14.1 million for the year ended Dec.
+31, 2017, as compared to approximately \$(4.2) million for the year ended Dec.
+31, 2016.
+FFO equaled approximately \$5.2 million during the fourth quarter 2017 compared to fourth quarter 2016 FFO of approximately \$(1.4) million.
+Year-over-year growth in MFFO and FFO is primarily due to the acquisition of additional properties.
+(Please see financial reconciliation tables and notes at the end of this release for more information regarding MFFO and FFO.) - Net income for the year ended Dec.
+31, 2017 was approximately \$508,000, as compared to net loss of approximately \$(5.5) million for the year ended Dec.
+31, 2016.
+Net loss during the fourth quarter 2017 equaled approximately \$(782,000), compared with net loss during the fourth quarter 2016 of approximately \$(2.6) million.
+Net loss is due largely to depreciation and amortization expense of our properties, a non-cash item, in accordance with accounting principles generally accepted in the United States of America, or GAAP.
+(Please see financial reconciliation tables and notes at the end of this release for more information regarding net income (loss).)